Gainesville Truck Accident Attorneys

 A typical fully-loaded tractor-trailer weighs around 40 tons!
-If you or a loved one have been involved in an accident with a large truck, you have probably already discovered that there is a big difference between a car crash and a crash with a big rig or 18 wheeler.
+As the average automobile weighs less than two tons, car crashes with large trucks have drastically different circumstances and legal situations.
+If you or a loved one have been involved in an accident with a large truck, you have probably already discovered this difference that there is a big difference between a car crash and a crash with a big rig or 18 wheeler.

 Unlike many car crashes, if you have been injured by a large truck you most likely will require the help of a lawyer.
 Not only are you probably more severely injured, but you will be facing multiple and complicated insurance issues, powerful insurance companies, and the potential for many parties that can be held responsible for the accident, such as: